 The civilization of Turkey started to occur in the 11th century when the Seijun Turks settled down in this area.
 Turkey thus boasts of a diverse array of culture, art, architecture, and so on.
 However, there are some things that you should avoid doing when in Turkey.
-Mentioned below are some of those things that you must include in your list of dos and don’ts in Turkey holiday.
+If you’re thinking about what not do in Istanbul, Turkey then here are some of those things that you must include in your list of dos and don’ts in Turkey holiday.

 Europe Holiday Packages On TravelTriangle